deckhouse/csi-nfs/docs/FAQ.md

 ### Step 1: Enabling the snapshot-controller

-First, you need to enable the snapshot-controller and create a VolumeSnapshotClass:
+First, you need to enable the snapshot-controller:

 ```shell
 kubectl apply -f -<<EOF